-1. Athlete Attire
+Athlete Attire

 - a.
 In all events, competitors must wear athletic clothing including an athletic shirt, shorts or sweatpants and athletic shoes.
 The clothing must be made of a material which is non-transparent even if wet.
 Objectionable items include, but are not limited to, denim jeans, slacks, skirts or dresses, or any clothing not intended to be worn for sports competition.
 The only exceptions allowed will be for religious reasons which must be submitted on a "Special Needs" form with the athlete's registration materials by the tournament registration deadline.
 No hats or head coverings may be worn during competition.
 The only exceptions allowed will be for medical reasons which must be submitted on a Special Needs form and accompanied by a doctor's note with the athlete's registration materials by the tournament registration deadline. - b.
-All relay team members shall wear identical singlets or shirts. - c.
 Athletes may compete in shoes with spikes provided the host facility allows spikes.
 Check with the competition organizing committee on the maximum length of spikes allowed.